AryehMischel/360-Image-Classifier-Tool/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgements
-- Icons used in this project are sourced from various free icon libraries.
+- All Icons were created by me, except for the google drive icon and the noFormatDetected Icon were sourced from a free icon library.

 ## Contact
 For any questions or inquiries, please contact [aryehmischel@gmail.com](mailto:aryehmischel@gmail.com).